 Criteria for transfer of funds to the Trust

-- Any monies transferred to the Trust must have been generated from externally-funded research or research-based activity (including commercialisation of intellectual property (IP), consultancies and professional services), or must otherwise fall into one of the following categories outlined in clauses 12-24 of these guidelines.
+- Any monies transferred to the Trust must have been generated from externally-funded research or research-based activity (including commercialisation of intellectual property (IP), consultancies and professional services), or must otherwise fall into one of the following categories outlined in clauses 11-18 of these guidelines.

-- Any funding generated from a research contract or from consultancy activities that rely on the use of University resources may not be transferred to the Trust unless it falls within one of the categories outlined in clauses 12-24 of these guidelines.
+- Any funding generated from a research contract or from consultancy activities that rely on the use of University resources may not be transferred to the Trust unless it falls within one of the categories outlined in clauses 11-18 of these guidelines.

-- Funds that have been awarded by the Vice-Chancellor, a Dean or an external party to individual researchers or research group(s) in recognition of meritorious achievement, as part of a recognised awards programme, may be transferred to the Trust.
+- Funds that have been awarded by the Vice-Chancellor, a Pro Vice-Chancellor/Deputy Vice-Chancellor Māori or an external party to individual researchers or research group(s) in recognition of meritorious achievement, as part of a recognised awards programme, may be transferred to the Trust.

-- The budget for the relevant project must be calculated on the whole of the contract and must be signed off by the relevant Dean.
-Under no circumstances are funds received under one contract to be spread across, or transferred to, other research projects that are funded under separate contracts or funded internally by the University.
+- The budget for any research project must be calculated on the whole of the contract and must be signed off by the relevant Pro Vice-Chancellor/Deputy Vice-Chancellor Māori.
+Under no circumstances are funds received under one contract to be spread across, or transferred to, other research projects that are funded under separate contacts or funded internally by the University

 Project conclusion surpluses